mmuratarat/mmuratarat.github.io/_posts/2019-10-02-generating_random_variables.md

 Gibbs sampling (also called alternating conditional sampling), proposed in the early 1990s, is a special case (simplified case) of a family of Metropolis-Hasting (MH) algorithms and commonly used as a means of statistical inference, especially Bayesian inference.
 It is a the most basic randomized algorithm (i.e. an algorithm that makes use of random numbers), and is an alternative to deterministic algorithms for statistical inference such as the expectation-maximization algorithm (EM).
 It is a very useful way of sampling observations from multivariate distributions that are difficult to simulate from, directly.

+The primary reason why Gibbs sampling was introduced was to break the curse of dimensionality (which impacts both aceeption-rejection algorithm and importance sampling) by producing a sequence of low dimension simulations that still converge to the right target.
+Even though the dimension of the target impacts the speed of convergence.

 Gibbs sampling is attractive because it can sample from high-dimensional posteriors.
 The main idea is to break the problem of sampling from the high-dimensional joint distribution into a series of samples from low-dimensional conditional distributions.
 Because the low-dimensional updates are done in a loop, samples are not independent as in rejection sampling.
 The dependence of the samples turns out to follow a Markov distribution, leading to the name Markov chain Monte Carlo (MCMC) because each sample is dependent on the previous sample.

 The algorithm begins by setting initial values for all parameters, $\mathbf{\theta}^{(0)} = (\theta_{1}^{(0)}, \theta_{2}^{(0)}, \ldots, \theta_{p}^{(0)})$.
 The initial values of the variables can be determined randomly or by some other algorithm such as expectation-maximization.
 Variables are then sampled one at a time from their full conditional distribution